tc39/ecmarkup/PUBLISHING.md

 # Generating a PDF from ecmarkup

+## Required frontmatter

+- In order to produce a PDF, the front matter `title`, `shortname`, and `status` are **mandatory**.
+- If using the alternative copyright, `location` is also mandatory.
-In order to produce a PDF, the front matter `title`, `shortname`, and `status` are **mandatory**.
-If generating a version for submission to the GA, `version` and `date` are mandatory. `date` should reflect the date of the Ecma GA which will ratify the Standard.
+- If generating a version for submission to the GA, `version` and `date` are mandatory. `date` should reflect the date of the Ecma GA which will ratify the Standard.
 For example:

 ```
 title: ECMAScript® 2024 Language Specification